jmwind/jmwind.dev/book/chapter4.md

 * 50% your peer,
 * 25% I work for you

-This encourages collaboration and sets the tone of alignment and a strong habit of working together. [pic.twitter.com/eZcHF9ruEh](https://twitter.com/jmwind/status/1493569398212157443/photo/1)
+This encourages collaboration and sets the tone of alignment and a strong habit of working together.

 ![3_1493569393543946240](chapter4-assets/3_1493569393543946240.jpg)

-Second tip: Susan Scott, author of “Fierce Conversations,” offers a wonderful alignment model: the Decision Tree. [pic.twitter.com/bLfbT9TdzV](https://twitter.com/jmwind/status/1493569408236617731/photo/1)
+Second tip is from Susan Scott, author of “Fierce Conversations,” offers a wonderful alignment model: the Decision Tree.

 ![3_1493569401177600000](chapter4-assets/3_1493569401177600000.jpg)